What Is an IPI?

 How do I find my IPI number?

 Your IPI number is assigned when you register with a performing rights organization (PRO) like ASCAP, BMI, or SESAC.
-You can find it in your PRO account dashboard, on royalty statements, or by searching on ipi.fm or credits.fm.
+You can find it in your PRO account dashboard, on royalty statements, or by searching on ipi.fm or Credits.fm.

 What is the difference between IPI and CAE?